 Accountability for Public Funds

-The problem with vouchers or grants lies in the flow of the money from taxpayers through school housethe state and then “reimbursed” to certain parents to apply toward tuition at a private school.
+The problem with vouchers or grants lies in the flow of the money from taxpayers through the state and then “reimbursed” to certain parents to apply toward tuition at a private school.
 Changing the current law to require that private K-12 campuses accept students and their public money, will require the same failing government school programs to follow the voucher/grant money and be administered on the private campus to the students that are trying to escape these failing programs in the first place; maybe not immediately but definitely over time since it is the fiscal duty of the state to oversee taxpayer funds.
 Let’s not forget about infringing upon the students paying full-ride to the private school to escape government education, on top of paying their government school taxes.

 Taxation Shall be Equal and Uniform